cgalab/roofer/README.md

 blender.

 # ToDo's
-- many TODO's with the essential problem still in the code
+- many TODO's and the stated problem still in the code
 - GUI is solved very poorly

 ## Optional ToDo's